- Philosophy of Proceedings from the Document Academy

 Although bepress can provide limited technical support, it is ultimately the responsibility of the author to produce an electronic version of the article as a high-quality PDF (Adobe's Portable Document Format) file, or a Microsoft Word, WordPerfect or RTF file that can be converted to a PDF file.

 It is understood that the current state of technology of Adobe's Portable Document Format (PDF) is such that there are no, and can be no, guarantees that documents in PDF will work perfectly with all possible hardware and software configurations that readers may have.

-Rights for Authors and IdeaExchange@UAkron
+Licensing and Rights for Authors and IdeaExchange@UAkron

 Attribution and Usage Policies